intentor/adic/README.md

 }
 ```

-**Good practice:** post construct methods can be used as constructors on `MonoBehaviour` components.
+**Good practice:** post constructor methods can be used as constructors on `MonoBehaviour` components.

 **Good practice:** always use non generic methods as post constructors to prevent [`JIT compile method`](http://docs.unity3d.com/Manual/TroubleShootingIPhone.html) exceptions on iOS devices.